-NOTE: A legally married individual and his spouse, although separated, are treated as a couple for the asset assessment, regardless of the length of the separation.
+NOTE: A legally married individual and his spouse, although separated, are treated as a couple for the Asset Assessment, regardless of the length of the separation.

-When determining eligibility for nursing facility services for an individual, institutionalized on or after 9/30/89, who has a community spouse, the Worker must complete an assessment of the couple's combined countable assets.
+When determining eligibility for nursing facility services for an individual, institutionalized on or after 9/30/89, and who has a community spouse, the Worker must complete an assessment of the couple's combined countable assets.
 The assessment is completed, when requested by the client or his representative, prior to application, or at application, if not previously completed.
 It is completed as of the first continuous period of institutionalization and is completed one time only.

-The assessment is done on Form IM-NL-AC-1 or in RAPIDS.
+The assessment is completed on form IM-NL-AC-1 or in RAPIDS.
 See the RAPIDS User Guide.
-The purpose of the spousal asset assessment is to allow the spouse of an institutionalized individual to retain a reasonable portion of the couple's assets.
+The purpose of the Asset Assessment is to allow the spouse of an institutionalized individual to retain a reasonable portion of the couple's assets and to prevent the impoverishment of the community spouse.